Redistributing the nRF Connect SDK

 This approach is essentially identical to the previous one.
 However, the module repository you create will not be part of the nRF Connect SDK official distribution by default.
 Instead, you will need to host your own documentation explaining how to add the module you make available to user’s own manifest.

-Instead of just providing a module repository like in the previous approach, you can also include a west manifest that imports the nRF Connect SDK in it, see Workflow 4: Workspace application repository (recommended).
+Instead of just providing a module repository like in the previous approach, you can also include a west manifest that imports the nRF Connect SDK in it, see Workflow 4: Application as the manifest repository.
 With this approach, you can import your manifest directly.
 It will then in turn import the nRF Connect SDK west manifest file.